zhengpinzhong/zhengpinzhong.github.io/talks.md

 # Talks and presentations

--  The 2024 National Outstanding Graduate Students Workshop supported by SSE, CUHKSZ.
-(27th Apr 2024, Shenzhen)
+## National Outstanding Graduate Students Workshop supported by SSE, CUHKSZ

+-  presentation, 27th Apr 2024, CUHKSZ, Shenzhen

   I gave a presentation about the original energy dissipation law and maximum bound principle of the rescaled ETDRK schemes.